RSB could not exist without its members.

 Rafael Kalaki, Superintendent of Socicana, said, “This initiative is pioneering, as it democratises sustainable financing, since it supports small to large producers.
 At the same time, it creates incentives for other farmers to seek better practices for production, as this represents a lower cost of raising money.”

-RSB’s work in Brazil, where it has been working closely with Socicana since 2016, is supported in large part by Boeing’s Global Engagement Portfolio as part of the Fuelling the Sustainable Bioeconomy project.
+RSB’s work in Brazil, where it has been working closely with Socicana since 2016, is supported in large part by The Boeing Company as part of the Fuelling the Sustainable Bioeconomy project.
 This project supports the development of the Sustainable Aviation Fuel (SAF) sector, works with industry and stakeholders to identify the most sustainable feedstocks and technology pathways for SAF production, and aims to integrate smallholder farmers into the growth of the bioeconomy to ensure real social benefit.

 “Over the years, Boeing has actively contributed to the work of RSB in the development of independent, robust standards for the certification of Sustainable Aviation Fuel (SAF).
 The recognition of RSB certified sugarcane smallholders producers by ‘Crédito Rural Verde’ program in Brazil is an important milestone.
 We applaud RSB and Socicana for motivating Brazilian farmers to continuously invest in good farming practices and ensuring positive economic, social, and environmental outcomes to aviation and to the planet,” explains Onofre Andrade, Boeing Research and Technology Sustainability Lead.